 - Bone pain, especially in the chest or spine.

-Long Term Disability and Multiple Myeloma
+Long-Term Disability and Multiple Myeloma

 How to Prove Multiple Myeloma

-When you turn in your application, the long term disability insurance company assigns an adjudicator to review your application and any evidence submitted.
+When you turn in your application, the long-term disability insurance company assigns an adjudicator to review your application and any evidence submitted.
 You might be expected to see a doctor for an independent medical examination or functional capacity evaluation to determine your level of impairment.
 Your adjudicator will use the collected evidence to make their decision.

-Working with a Long Term Disability Lawyer
+Working with a Long-Term Disability Lawyer

-Working with an experienced disability attorney will give you the best chance of getting the benefits you deserve for your multiple myeloma.
+Working with an experienced long-term disability attorney will give you the best chance of getting the benefits you deserve for your multiple myeloma.
 Even if you have been denied benefits, that does not mean your fight is over.
 Many people are denied benefits the first time they apply.
-You have the right to file an appeal and try to get more information that may help your case.
-Getting expert help is often the difference between being denied and being approved for benefits.
+You have the right to get more information and file an appeal.

-While the process can be daunting, your experienced disability attorney will be able to guide you through the process.
-They do not get paid until you win your case.
-You can seek help without worrying about upfront costs or unexpected bills.
+Getting expert help is often the difference between being denied or approved for benefits.
+While the process can be daunting, an experienced disability attorney can guide you through the appeal process.
+We do not get paid until you win your case so that you can seek help without worrying about upfront costs or unexpected bills.